stat545ubc-2025/topcount-solmic/README.md

 [![Review Assignment Due
 Date](https://classroom.github.com/assets/deadline-readme-button-22041afd0340ce965d47ae6ef1cefeee28c7c493a6346c4f15d667ab976d596c.svg)](https://classroom.github.com/a/315-s1UC)

-# Package Description
+## Package Description

-This package was created as part if a STAT 545B assignment.
-It is called “topcount” and its goal is to allow you to simplify the process of searching for the top count of a given data set.
+This package was created as part of a STAT 545B assignment.
+It is called “topcount” and its goal is to simplify the process of finding the most frequent values (top counts) in a given data set.

 ## Installation